Common name: Rat's Tail Orchid

 NSW subdivisions: NC, CC, SC, CT, CWS

 Other Australian states: Qld

 Dendrobium teretifolium comprises a range of morphotypes, and these have been formally recognised as varieties or species.
 While there is no doubt that plants of D. teretifolium in south-eastern Australia may differ in flower colour, number of flowers per raceme, and may grow on different host tree species, whether those differences reflect separate species status has not been addressed empirically.
 Therefore we adopt a conservative stance on the circumscription of D. teretifolium which treats morphotypes in New South Wales as varieties.
-Publication of empirical evidence supporting separate species status for these varieties will result in their being recognised as such.
+Empirical evidence supporting separate species status for these varietes will result in their being recognised as such.